 - Preheat oven to 350F.

 - Mix pumpkin, room temperature butter and eggs together in a bowl until smooth.
-Add in sweetener and baking soda, and mix again.
+Add in sweetener, baking soda, ground cinnamon and pumpkin pie spice, and mix again.

 - Slowly add in coconut flour by the tablespoonful, noting the texture as you mix.
 Add in enough to thicken the batter to a wet, but workable consistency.
 The dough should not be very sticky, but still fairly wet.
 This will yield moist and soft cookies.
 Add a bit more coconut flour for harder cookies.